lifeomic/cli/README.md

 # License

-This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) file for details.

 **[Back to top](#table-of-contents)**